Four of Swords — deliberate rest, in the middle of a war

 At another edge, the reversed card can describe a need for rest that has been masked as productivity — the busyness that is actually a form of running.
 The card's counsel is to notice the running and to take the real rest the body is requesting.

-In relationships, the Four of Swords is the agreement to take a breather — a week without the difficult conversation, a small retreat that lets both people return with more.
-In work, it is the sabbatical, the mental-health day, the deliberate uncoupling from the always-on.
-In inner life, it is the permission to rest without earning it, because rest is part of how a life actually runs.
+In love, the Four of Swords is the agreement to take a breather — a week without the difficult conversation, a small retreat that lets both people return with more to give.
+It is not avoidance; it is the deliberate rest that prevents collapse.
+The three swords on the wall are set aside, not resolved, and that is allowed for now.

 Where this card touches the rest of the map